Schools & EducationJanuary 2026 · Whitepaper 01 of 05

 Section 02 — What Mindfulness Means for Children and Teens

 A mindful student does not become free of stress, anger, sadness, or distraction.
-Instead, the student learns to recognise these experiences earlier and respond with greater awareness.
+Instead, the student learns to recognise these experiences earlier, understand them more clearly, and respond with greater awareness and choice.

 Section 03 — Why Mindfulness Belongs in Schools